dragonflydb/documentation/docs/command-reference/generic/expire.md

 There are many useful applications for this, an example is documented in the _Navigation session_ pattern section below.

-## Differences in Redis prior 2.1.3

-In Redis versions prior **2.1.3** altering a key with an expire set using a command altering its value had the effect of removing the key entirely.
-This semantics was needed because of limitations in the replication layer that are now fixed.

-`EXPIRE` would return 0 and not alter the timeout for a key with a timeout set.

 ## Return